xMartin/php-introduction/08_type_juggling.md

 **When checking two non-object values for equality, always use `===`.**

-Not only does it prevent hard to predict behaviour it also makes it clear that you want to check for real equality in your code.
+Not only does it prevent hard to predict behavior it also makes it clear that you want to check for real equality in your code.

-There are no type safe equivalents for the other comaprison operators, like `<`, `>`, `<=` and `>=`.
-They always cause implicit type casting, somtimes in unexpected ways.
-For example, it can happen, that two strings are cast into intgers or float when compared with these operators.
+There are no type safe equivalents for the other comparison operators, like `<`, `>`, `<=` and `>=`.
+They always cause implicit type casting, sometimes in unexpected ways.
+For example, it can happen, that two strings are cast into integers or float when compared with these operators.
 In most cases, it's only safe to use them with integers.
-Floats are problematic for comparison operatins due to their inherent imprecision.
+Floats are problematic for comparison operations due to their inherent imprecision.

 ### Comparing objects